AlbertoHernandezHidalgo/PyBioGateway/docs/README.md

 ## License

-`BioGatewayQuery` was created by Alberto Hernández Hidalgo.
+`PyBioGateway` was created by Alberto Hernández Hidalgo.
 It is licensed under the terms of the MIT license.

 ## Contact Information